cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/apply.md

 4. Upload blueprint `BLUPRINT_PATH` to the manager.

 5. If deployment `DEPLOYMENT_ID` exists, perform a deployment update with the uploaded blueprint.
-  Else, create a new deployment `DEPLOYMENT_ID`, and execute the `install` workflow.
+  Else, create a new deployment with the name `DEPLOYMENT_ID`, and execute the `install` workflow.

 #### Usage
 `cfy apply [OPTIONS]`

-The `cfy apply` command uses the `cfy install` or `cfy deployments update' depending on the existence of the deployment specified by `DEPLOYMENT_ID`.
+The `cfy apply` command uses the `cfy install` or `cfy deployments update`
+depending on the existence of the deployment specified by `DEPLOYMENT_ID`.

 If the deployment exists, the deployment will be updated with the given blueprint.
-Otherwise, the blueprint will be installed (the deployment name will be DEPLOYMENT_ID).
+Otherwise, the blueprint will be installed, and the deployment name will be `DEPLOYMENT_ID`.
 In both cases, the blueprint is being uploaded to the manager.

 `BLUEPRINT_PATH` can be a: